rudinesurya/mern-web-asg2/README.md

 If the input is valid, then the error will be null, otherwise it will be an Error object providing more information.

 ### Authentication
+When the user successfully logs in using their credentials, a JSON Web Token will be returned.
+Whenever the user wants to access a protected route or resource, the user agent should send the JWT, typically in the Authorization header using the Bearer schema.
+For production, since tokens are credentials, they can be set to expire in a few hours to prevent security issues.

 ### Error Handling
 Adhering to the best practices, we gracefully handle errors, without crashing the server,